 Schedule a visit

-To schedule an evaluation appointment at the Washington University Women’s Bladder and Pelvic Health Center, please contact our scheduling staff at 314-747-1402.
+To schedule an evaluation appointment with Female Pelvic Medicine & Reconstructive Surgery at Washington University please contact our scheduling staff at 314-747-1402.